 In this section we outline the architecture of a self-stabilizing hypervisor.
 Following the requirements stated in [5], a high-quality design must be:

 Generic.
-A design should be easily implemented in different virtualization architectures (e.g., KVM [13], VMWare [28]).
+A design should be seamlessly implemented in different virtualization architectures (e.g., KVM [13], VMWare [28]).

 Portable.
-The software modules can be easily transferred to another machine with as few modifications as possible.
+The software modules can be seamlessly transferred to another machine with as few modifications as possible.

 Configurable.
 If possible, the system actions should be governed by user-defined policies and not hardcoded in the software.

 Extensible.
-External modules should be easily plugged into the system, possibly with minor configuration actions.
+External modules should be seamlessly plugged into the system, possibly with minor configuration actions.

 The design is generic because we describe the architecture in platform-independent terms, making it applicable to different hypervisors.
 Portability is achieved by implementing the system as a set of plug-ins added to the existing hypervisor architecture.
 Each such plug-in must expose certain interfaces.
 For example, our prototype consists of several Linux kernel modules that encapsulate self-stabilization logic and monitor relevant intra-system events such as traffic between VMs.
 Collecting relevant data, our system decides whether the current state is stable and, in case of need, brings itself to a stable state.
 This process is expressed by user-defined rules, in the form of guarded commands thus making our system configurable.
 Eventually, our system is extensible because it can incorporate external plug-ins that contain additional security mechanisms, such as defense against certain threats.
 The VESPA self-protection framework [29] is an example for such a plug-in.
 It runs as a user application in a specially designated virtual machine.